 From 5:00 to 7:00 p.m. on Tuesday, October 31, a reception was given by the Political Study Club of Ithaca at the mansion of Juanita Breckinridge Bates (1860–1946), a locally prominent suffrage campaigner.

 The Bates Story.
 Juanita Breckinridge was the first woman to receive a Bachelor’s of Divinity degree and be ordained as a Congregationalist minister.
 (The denomination changed its policy to admit women into ministry as a result of considering her application.)
-In 1892, she succeeded minister and suffragist Annis Ford Eastman as pastor of Brookton Congregational Church.
+On June 28, 1892, she was ordained at Brookton, New York, and appointed to succeed minister and suffragist Annis Ford Eastman as pastor of Brookton Congregational Church.
 (Brookton, now Brooktondale, is a hamlet seven miles southeast of Ithaca.)